8 Foods to Reduce Inflammation Today

 Garlic

 Garlic is not only anti-inflammatory but also a very powerful antimicrobial when eaten raw.
-Unhealthy digestion (or an out-of-balance microbiome) can contribute to hidden and chronic inflammation.
-So, if you think your digestive tract is not functioning optimally, using garlic regularly is recommended.
-Garlic promotes healthy intestinal bacteria by cleansing the body of unhealthy organisms like harmful bacteria, fungi, and even parasites.
+Unhealthy digestion (or an imbalanced microbiome) can contribute to hidden, chronic inflammation.
+If you think your digestive tract isn’t functioning optimally, using garlic regularly is recommended.
+Garlic promotes healthy intestinal bacteria by cleansing the body of harmful organisms, including bacteria, fungi, and even parasites.
 However, I don’t recommend using garlic often if you have excess heat in your body or hot flashes.

 To use raw garlic, make pesto and add it to salad dressings.
 If you’re brave, add it to a fresh green juice!